tsaoman/cuttlefish-cmdb/README.md

 ## Current functionality

 You can add an asset and its owner, and see it displayed in the asset list.
 These are stored in a Neo4j database.
 So basically, this doesn't do anything you can't already do with Neo4j and Cypher.
 Unless of course you don't know Cypher.
+But it's pretty!

 ##TBD

 Loosely ordered by priority

 - Add more asset / person attributes
+- Allow deleting assets / owner
 - Allow editing asset / owner information
 - bootstrap / datatables: CDN to local
 - Upload / scan features - allow for uploading of logs or scanning of network